About the Instructional Resource Center

 To check on the availability of and to reserve materials, call the IRC at 314.989.8308 or 314.989.8334 or e-mail us.

 Students and staff can also access MoreNet's selection of online databases for research through the IRC.
 From schools, login should be automatic.
 Please email the IRC for the username and password to gain access from home.
 Staff can learn more information about the IRC on SSD Life.

 Materials can still be viewed here online prior to coming to Central Office.

-When visiting the IRC, please enter at the upper level and sign in at the front desk.
+When visiting the IRC, please enter at the lower level circle drive and sign in at the front desk.
 Please bring your SSD badge with you.

 8 AM-4:30 PM

 8 AM-3:30 PM

 - Materials, books and software may be checked out for six-week periods with the exception of adaptive devices, which may be checked out for a longer period of time based on need.

 - Individuals requesting items that are not available will be placed on a waiting list and will be notified when requested materials are available.